jimktrains/metamesh.org/_drafts/oslr.md

 to "I'm 0 hops from the new mail room &lt;insert new mail room address&gt;".

-Upon gelting this message, the mail rooms add a line to their table saying "To send packets to &lt;insert new mail room address here&gt;
+Upon getting this message, the mail rooms add a line to their table saying "To send packets to &lt;insert new mail room address here&gt;
 send mail to &lt;mail room I just got a message from&gt;, it's only &lt;insert hop count&gt; away."
 It then sends a message to all the mail